Renne Park Project

 - a joint project together with Newberg Dundee School District

-If you're interested in learning more or sharing your views about the plan, you’re about to get the chance!
-CPRD and NDPS are holding a public forum at 5 p.m. on Thursday, April 18 at the School District Office (near the park), 714 E. Sixth St., Newberg.
-Notices about the proposed land-use changes will be mailed to area residents as part of the land-use process.
+CPRD and NDPS held a public forum on April 18, 2024 at the School District Office.
+Notices about the proposed land-use changes have been mailed to area residents as part of the land-use process.

 Will dogs be allowed in the park?